JMeter Load Testing

 JMeter Performance Testing includes:

 - Stress Testing: Every web server has a maximum load capacity.
-When the load goes beyond the limit, the web server start responding slowly and produce errors.
-The purpose of the stress testing is to find the maximum load the web server can handle.
+When the load goes beyond the limit, the web server starts responding slowly and produce errors.
+The purpose of the Stress Testing is to find the maximum load the web server can handle.

-The figure below shows how JMeter simulates the heavy load :
+The figure below shows how JMeter load Testing simulates the heavy load:

 In this tutorial, we are doing a performance analysis of Google.com for 1000 users